edgedb/easy-edgedb/chapter20/index.md

 }
 ```

-`exclusive` is probably the most common [constraint](https://www.edgedb.com/docs/datamodel/constraints#constraints), which we use to make sure that each character has a unique name.
+`exclusive` is probably the most common {ref}`constraint <docs:ref_datamodel_constraints>`, which we use to make sure that each character has a unique name.
 This works because we already know all the names of all the `NPC` types.
 But if there is a chance of more than one "Jonathan Harker" or other character, we could use the built-in `id` property instead.
 This built-in `id` is generated automatically and is already exclusive.

-Properties like `conversational_name` are [computed properties](https://www.edgedb.com/docs/datamodel/computables#computables).
+Properties like `conversational_name` are {ref}`computed properties <docs:ref_datamodel_computables>`.
 In our case, we added properties like `first` and `last` later on.
 It is tempting to remove `name` and only use `first` and `last` for every character, but the book has too many characters with strange names: `Woman 2`, `The innkeeper`, etc. In a standard user database, we would certainly only use `first` and `last` and a field like `email` with `constraint exclusive` to make sure that all users are unique.

 Every property has a type (like `str`, `bigint`, etc.).
 Computed properties have them too but we don't need to tell EdgeDB the type because the computed expression itself tells the type.
 For example, `pen_name` takes `.name` which is a `str` and adds more strings, which will of course produce a `str`.
-The `++` used to join them together is called [concatenation](https://www.edgedb.com/docs/edgeql/funcops/string#operator::STRPLUS).
+The `++` used to join them together is called {eql:op}`concatenation <docs:STRPLUS>`.

 The two links are `multi link`s, without which a `link` is to only one object.
 If you just write `link`, it will be a `single link`.
 It means that you may need to add `assert_single()` when creating a link or it will give this error: